Home » Engineering » civil engineering » The Ultimate Guide to Reinforced Cement Concrete and it’s sub-components: Everything You Need to Know

 5. It is a good fire resistant material.

-6. When it is fresh, it can be moulded to any desired shape and size.
+6. Builders can mould fresh concrete into any desired shape and size.

 7. Durability is very good.

-8. R.C.C. structure can be designed to take any load.
+8. Engineers can design R.C.C. structures to take any load.

 Uses of R.C.C.